sourcegraph/handbook/content/engineering/web/code-insights/index.md

 # Code insights team

-The code insights team will be responsible for building and delivering code insights to engineering leaders, empowering data-driven decisions in engineering organizations.
+The code insights team is responsible for building and delivering code insights to engineering leaders, empowering data-driven decisions in engineering organizations.

 <img src="./screenshot.svg" alt="Screenshot of a code insights dashboard with graphs" />